Important Notice: This book was republished with a new title on 25 November 2011. The title is “The Land of Miu”.

 One morning, Emma disappears down a mystical looking well.
 Irritated but worried, Kate follows and the two girls are thrust into the tunnels of Miu, an unknown place built within the lava tunnels of an extinct volcano.
 They meet a young Miuan princess and her guard, who are on the run, and the girls are instantly swept into a danger that will test their skills, their friendship and their love.

-Or, download from one of the following distributors:
+Or, purchase the paperback or download the ebook from one of the following distributors:

 Also in this series